Breastfeeding a Baby With Fever or Cold – Is It Safe?

 The following are some additional precautionary tips to take when you are sick to prevent transmitting the disease to your child:

-- Make sure to drink plenty of fluids while you are sick to stay hydrated and maintain a good supply of breastmilk.
-This will also help to keep your child hydrated via your breastmilk.
+• Make sure to drink plenty of fluids while you are sick to stay hydrated and maintain a good supply of breastmilk.
+Your breastmilk will also help keep your child hydrated.

 While it seems like breastfeeding with fever, cold or related illnesses would be a cause of great concern, this is not the case.
 In most cases, the baby has already got the infection by the time the mother has got it.
 There are many reasons to continue breastfeeding even when you are sick, as the lack of continued breastfeeding could be bad for both mother and child, especially during the first year of the baby’s life.
 You should take certain precautions when sick to ensure your baby does not become sick from you – and even use certain home remedies – but there is certainly no risk from breastfeeding with common illnesses.
 Certain medications should be avoided, and if you have additional questions or concerns, you should follow up with your doctor.